Antonako1/battosh/README.md

             -o,     --out                       Set the program to output the shell file with a different filename -h,     --help                      See help message
                     --version                   See version
                     --wsl                       Turn paths to comply with WSL, C:\temp -> /mnt/c/temp.
-Can not be used with --linux
+Can not be used with --linux.
+Works only with absolute paths or Windows' standard variables (%USERNAME%, %APPDATA% etc.)
                     --linux                     Program tries its best to turn paths from windows to linux, C:\Users\%USERNAME%\Documents -> ~/Documents.
-Can not be used with --wsl
+Can not be used with --wsl.
+Works only with absolute paths or Windows' standard variables (%USERNAME%, %APPDATA% etc.)
             -sw,    --save-whitespace           Program saves the original whitespace and line endings -sc,    --save-comments             Program saves the comments
                     --set-shell {shell}         Default: /bin/bash.
 Program will change bash to whatever shell you have provided
-                    --set-mkdirp                Sets all MKDIR commands to have -p as it is the Windows default -qm      --set-quietmode             CMD flag /Q will be turned to 2> /dev/null
+                    --set-mkdirp                Sets all MKDIR commands to have -p as it is the Windows default -qm,    --set-quietmode             CMD flag /Q will be turned to 2> /dev/null -ds,    --dir-sort                  When dir is translated to ls, add -l flag to ls (ls -l) -bs,    --bat-shell                 Turn all occurences of .bat to .sh
         examples:
             battosh file.bat                    -> outputs file.sh
             battosh file.bat -o test.sh         -> outputs test.sh